 © Eva Blue - Tourisme Montréal

-Returning for its 16th year, the Saint-Catherine Street east pedestrian street in The Village remains a welcome sign of summer.
-With more than 50 inviting terrasses to satiate our thirst and appetite, plenty of colourful characters to distract our attention, extravagant drag queens (of course) and more, a day in The Village is like escaping into a different world where inclusion is everything.
+The Saint-Catherine Street East pedestrian street in The Village remains a welcome sign of summer and expect more of the great sights and sounds as the street is expected to close to traffic again this year from May 19 to October 16.
+With more than 50 inviting terrasses (many open late) to satiate our thirst and appetite, plenty of colourful characters to distract our attention, extravagant drag queens (of course) and more, a day in The Village is like escaping into a different world where inclusion is everything.

 © Jean-François Savaria

-Montréal’s Quartier latin has always been an epicentre of culture in the city and summer 2022 promises to be bigger and even better with Saint-Denis Street closed from Sherbrooke Street to de Maisonneuve Street (from June 1 to September 28).
+Montréal’s Quartier Latin has always been an epicentre of culture in the city and summer 2023 promises to be bigger and even better with Saint-Denis Street closed from Sherbrooke Street to de Maisonneuve Street from June 1 to September 30.
 Populated with more restaurants, shops and bars than almost anywhere else in the city, this neighbourhood is synonymous with good times.
-This year, expect terrasses to be bigger and bolder than ever before and there’ll be plenty of outdoor seating, greenery and much more, turning the area into a summer oasis.
+This year, the terrasses have already started to open along the street with plenty of outdoor seating, decorations and much more.

-Émery Street in the Quartier latin, will also be closed again this year.
+Émery Street in the Quartier latin, will also be closed again this year from June 1 to September 30.
 This offshoot of Saint-Denis has a quiet character but for its size, packs a delicious punch with a delightful tea room, cafes and restaurants on one side and a giant movie theatre on the other.
 A calming antidote to the bustle of the surrounding area.

 © Eva Blue